Parameterizing the Energy Dissipation Rate in Stably Stratified Flows: Appendix 2: Energy Dissipation Rate Formulation by Weinstock

-The starting point of Weinstock's derivation was ``-5/3 law'' of Kolmogorov \cite{kolmogorov41a} and Obukhov \cite{obukhov41a,obukhov41b}.
+The starting point of Weinstock's derivation was the -5/3 law of \cite{kolmogorov41a} and \cite{obukhov41a,obukhov41b}.
 He integrated this equation in the wavenumber space and set the upper integration limit to infinity.
 The lower integration limit was fixed at the buoyancy wavenumber ($\kappa_b$).
 Furthermore, he assumed that the eddies are isotropic for wavenumbers larger than $\kappa_b$ (i.e., in the inertial and viscous ranges).
-His derivation can be summarized as: Weinstock~\cite{weinstock81} assumed that $\kappa_b$ can be parameterized by $\frac{N}{\sigma_w}$ (basically, the inverse of the buoyancy length scale $L_b$).
-By plugging this parameterization into Eq.~\ref{W81x} and simplifying, we get:
+His derivation can be summarized as: \citeauthor{weinstock81}~\cite{weinstock81} assumed that $\kappa_b$ can be parametrized by $\frac{N}{\sigma_w}$ (basically, the inverse of the buoyancy length scale $L_b$).
+By plugging this parametrization into Eq.~\ref{W81x} and simplifying, we get: